You are responsible for knowing all the CLI commands in this lab.

 The terminals are capable of autocompleting.
 Type cd to change to your home directory, then type cd D then hit the Tab key.
 What happens?
 The terminal will find all subdirectories (if any) of your working directory that start with capital D.

-Extremely important point: all file system names are case-sensitive in Linux.
+Extremely important point on Mac, Linux, and in most programs: file system names are case-sensitive.
 For example, you can have files named user.txt and User.txt and or a directory /usr/ and /Usr/ they are different.
 Capitalization matters in software development.
+Windows doesn’t care about capitalization (sometimes), but you should care.

 Exercise:

-Use cd ~ or simply cd to navigate to the home directory.
+Use cd ~ to navigate to the home directory.
 Use ls to display the files and folders.
 What do you see?

 Knowledge Check: